 Mark Moss, Ph.D.

-Dr. Moss is also part of a Departmental initiative that is partnered with the Carnegie Foundation to evaluate the Doctorate in Neuroscience at a national level.
-He serves on a variety of scientific and administrative committees at the national, community, university, and medical school levels.
-He is a member of the Academy of Advisors and is academic advisor for the Clinical Neuroscience Society at BUSM.
+Dr. Moss serves on a variety of scientific and administrative committees at the national, community, university, and medical school levels.
+He is also the academic advisor for the Clinical Neuroscience Society at BUSM.